 Weekends & Bank holidays: 9.30 am to 6 pm

 The most popular Malahide Castle tour from Dublin is the one that also includes a visit to Howth on the North Coast of Ireland.

 This 5-hour, half-day tour starts at 11 am from Dublin Bus Head Office, 59 Upper O’Connell Street.

 Your first stop is at the 800 years old Castle, where you explore the Malahide Castle and its gardens, including the Fairy Trail and Butterfly House.

-You then drive through the Malahide village and past the magnificent coastal scenery to Howth Harbor.
+You then drive through Malahide village and past the magnificent coastal scenery to Howth Harbor.

-From Howth head, a vast rocky mass, you get to see lovely views of Dublin Bay and the Wicklow Mountains.
+From Howth Head, a vast rocky mass, you can see lovely views of Dublin Bay and the Wicklow Mountains.

 Experts consider this view as one of the World’s most fabulous seascapes.